A lot has changed in the last few weeks. Every accounting firm is facing new challenges transitioning to a remote workforce.

 Try and ensure everyone knows what you expect and help them prioritize.
 You don't need to go into detail on what needs to be delivered every day, but you can surely convey that task A should happen before task B, which should happen before task C, etc. Going back to point #1, make use of your systems to track the status of these tasks and keep them accountable.

 You need to check-in with your team and discuss where they are at.
 Distance is no excuse for this not to happen.
-Make use your video conferencing tool and schedule these meetings regularly.
+Make use of your video conferencing tool and schedule these meetings regularly.
 It’s not quite the same as chatting in-person, but it’s pretty close.

 You can have different catchups with different objectives.
 We suggest: